MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-login-cli.md

 ms.lastreviewed: 1/11/2021

 # Intent: As a developer, I want to create a continuous integration, continuous deployment workflow on Azure Stack Hub so I can easily validate, integrate, and publish my solution on Azure Stack Hub.
-# Keyword: GitHub Action Azure Stack Hub login
+# Keyword: GitHub Actions Azure Stack Hub login

 ---

 # Use the Azure login action with Azure CLI and PowerShell on Azure Stack Hub

-You can set up a GitHub Action to sign in to your Azure Stack Hub instance, run PowerShell, and then run a CLI script.
-This can enable you to create a continuous integration, continuous deployment (CI/CD) workflow for your solution with Azure Stack Hub
+You can set up GitHub Actions to sign in to your Azure Stack Hub instance, run PowerShell, and then run a CLI script.
+You can use this to create a continuous integration, continuous deployment (CI/CD) workflow for your solution with Azure Stack Hub.

 GitHub Actions are workflows composed of actions that enable automation right inside of your code repository.
-You can trigger the workflows in your repository.
+You can trigger the workflows with events in your GitHub development process.
 You can perform common DevOps automation tasks such as testing, deployment, and continuous integration.

-To use GitHub Actions with Azure Stack Hub, you must use a service principle with specific requirements.
+To use GitHub Actions with Azure Stack Hub, you must use a service principal (SPN) with specific requirements.
+In this article, you will create a self-hosted runner.
+The self-hosted runner can be any machine that can be reached by GitHub.
+You can create you are a virtual machine (VM) as your runner in Azure, in Azure Stack Hub, or elsewhere.

 This example workflow includes:
-- Instructions on creating and validating your service principle.
+- Instructions on creating and validating your SPN.
 - Configuring a Windows 2016 Server core machine as your self-hosted runner to use with Azure Stack Hub.
 - A workflow that uses:
     - The Azure Login action
     - The PowerShell script action

-### Azure Stack Hub GitHub action
+### Azure Stack Hub GitHub Actions

+The following diagram shows the different environments and their relationships.

 ![Azure Stack Hub Github action](.\media\ci-cd-github-action-login-cli\ash-github-actions-v1d1.svg) Parts of using the self-hosted runner:

-- GitHub Action hosted on GitHub
+- GitHub Actions hosted on GitHub
 - Self-hosted runner hosted on Azure
 - Azure Stack Hub

-The workflow runs in GitHub and must interact with your Azure Stack Hub.
-For this reason, your Azure Stack Hub must be connected to the internet and accessible to the GitHub's servers.
-In this article, the processes can connect directly to endpoints accessible on the open web.
-If your Azure Stack Hub requires a secure connection to a datacenter, for example, via a virtual private network, you will need to use a self-hosted runner that can be reached via the open internet.
-The self-hosted runner can then use a virtual private network to connect to your Azure Stack Hub behind a firewall.
-This article will walk you through setting up the self-hosted runner to run your Azure Stack Hub specific PowerShell modules.

-A limitation of using GitHub actions with Azure Stack Hub is that the process requires using an Azure Stack Hub connected to the web.
+A limitation of using GitHub Actions with Azure Stack Hub is that the process requires using an Azure Stack Hub connected to the web.
 The workflow is triggered in a GitHub repository.
-However, you can use both Azure Active Directory (Azure AD) or Active Directory Federated Services (AD FS) as your identity provider.
+You can use both Azure Active Directory (Azure AD) or Active Directory Federated Services (AD FS) as your identity provider.

+Although this is out of the scope of this article, your self-hosted runner can also use a virtual private network to connect to your Azure Stack Hub behind a firewall.

-## Get service principle
+## Get service principal

-A service principle provides role-based credentials so that processes outside of Azure can connect to and interact with resources.
-You will need an SPN with contributor access and the attributes specified in these instructions to use with your GitHub action.
+An SPN provides role-based credentials so that processes outside of Azure can connect to and interact with resources.
+You will need an SPN with contributor access and the attributes specified in these instructions to use with your GitHub Actions.

 As a user of Azure Stack Hub you do not have the permission to create the SPN.
-You will need to request this principle from your Cloud Operator.
+You will need to request this principle from your cloud operator.
 The instructions are being provided here so you can create the SPN if you are a cloud operator, or you can validate the SPN if you are a developer using an SPN in your workflow provided by a cloud operator.

 The cloud operator will need to create the SPN using Azure CLI.